tinalexander/tinalexander.github.io/notes/2024/12-december.md

 >  His focus on these macro big issues is paradigm shifting.
 So that's where I think the opportunity is.
 And, what the long term goal is?
 The long term goal is we have a healthcare industry that's not incentivized for Americans to be sick.
 That doctors are talking more when a child's depressed about going outside and exercising and eating healthy.
 >
 > That we're working closer with small and large farmers, to make American food, the most nutritious in the world and change our subsidy system.
 >
 > ...
 >
+> Donald Trump Jr [00:35:58]
+>
+> I was actually with Bobby earlier today, briefly.
+It's great to actually see that, because I was one of those guys again, behind the scenes, like you were, and then Tucker and I got together to really try to solidify that relationship and make it happen.
+And they got along great.
+>
+> And then I'm sitting there be like, okay, now I made a promise.
+I made a handshake.
+Like you're going to be like in this thing.
+And like, and he is.
+>
+> So it's not like one of these, well, the way we see in politics, so much where you make a promise and then you have no intention of delivering, right.

+> ...
+>
 > Calley Means [00:37:24]